seanbreckenridge/evry/README.md

 In other words, if `evry` exits with a zero exit code (success), run the wget command.

-`evry` exits with an unsuccessful exit code if the command has been run in the last <duration>
+`evry` exits with an unsuccessful exit code if the command has been run in the last `2 weeks` (see below for more duration examples)

 When `evry` exits with a successful exit code, it saves when it ran to a metadata file to `XDG_DATA_HOME/evry/data` that keep track of when some tag (e.g. -scrapesite) was last run